conceptcartography/conceptcartography/docs/concepts/microagression.md

 ## 📖 Definitions

-> "brief, commonplace, and daily verbal, behavioral, and environmental slights and indignities directed toward Black Americans, often automatically and unintentionally" ([Sue, Capodilupo, and Holder, 2008, p.
-329])
+> "brief, commonplace, and daily verbal, behavioral, and environmental slights and indignities directed toward Black Americans, often automatically and unintentionally" (Sue, Capodilupo, and Holder, 2008, p.
+329)

 ## 💡 Examples

-- **2011** — "A conversation about race in the United States where the given audience demonstrates racial microaggressions against an African American speaker would be, for example, an instance in which an audience demonstrates testimonial incompetence with respect to potential testimonial content concerning corresponding topics on race" ([Dotson, 2011, p.
-246]).
+- "A conversation about race in the United States where the given audience demonstrates racial microaggressions against an African American speaker would be, for example, an instance in which an audience demonstrates testimonial incompetence with respect to potential testimonial content concerning corresponding topics on race" (Dotson, 2011, p.
+246).

 ## 🔗 Relations